 And, be careful storing antiques with a barrel plug.
 Barrel plugs can backfire in usage by trapping moisture which will lead to rust and pitting on the inside of the barrel.

-The rarer your antique gun, without modification or refinishing, the more it is worth to a collector.
+Rare guns, without modification or refinishing, the more it is worth to a collector.
 The old heirlooms in your attic might turn out to be a treasure trove for a collector.

 The most important thing to do before going to auction is to classify your guns.
 If you can’t figure out if your gun is antique or modern, contact a local expert or gun dealer with experience in the antique gun market.